Boca Chica (Texas): SpaceX Starbase

+New city

 As early as August 2020, SpaceX indicated it was looking to build a resort in South Texas with the intent to turn "Boca Chica into a '21st century Spaceport'".

-In March 2021, SpaceX CEO Elon Musk more formally announced plans to incorporate a new city in the area of Boca Chica to be called Starbase, Texas.
-Starbase would include the existing Boca Chica Village, the SpaceX test site and launch site, and more of the surrounding Boca Chica area.
-Starbase is expected to include the land in Boca Chica Village proper—where both the legacy house community and the SpaceX build site are located—as well as the land where the SpaceX test site and launch site is located, and more since Starbase is to be a municipality "much larger than Boca Chica."
+In March 2021, SpaceX CEO Elon Musk more formally announced plans to incorporate a new city in the area of Boca Chica to be called "Starbase, Texas".
+Starbase would include the existing Boca Chica Village, the SpaceX test site and launch site, and some parts of the larger Boca Chica portion of the subdelta peninsula.
+Starbase is expected to include the land in Boca Chica Village proper—where both the legacy residential community and the SpaceX build site are located—as well as the land where the SpaceX test site and launch site is located, and more since Starbase is to be a municipality "much larger than Boca Chica."

 By April 2021, SpaceX was referring to the area as "Starbase" on their test flight webcasts, and Musk was openly encouraging people to move to "Starbase". and projected that the population could grow by several thousand people in the next several years.
 Starbase had also become a common term for the area amongst SpaceX fans and followers.

-The company had not yet submitted the requisite paperwork in April 2021 to initiate the city formation process, and The Dallas Morning News reported that the "planning appears to be in the early stages".
+In January 2024, Cameron County and Brownsville officials both passed resolutions requesting the federal government to officially recognise "Starbase" as a place name.
+In May 2024, Cameron County submitted a formal proposal to the U.S. Board on Geographic Names, which was publicly posted on their website in July 2024.
+However, at the May 2024 meeting of the Board's Domestic Names Committee, doubts were expressed over whether the proposed name violates the Board's policy against recognising names intended to promote a commercial enterprise.
+In October 2024, the Board was awaiting feedback on the proposal from the U.S. Fish and Wildlife Service and the Texas Geographic Names Committee.

+On December 12, 2024, SpaceX sent a letter to county judge Eddie Treviño Jr. requesting an election to incorporate the city.
+The petition stated that nearly 500 people currently live in the area, and it proposed having SpaceX security manager Gunnar Milburn serve as its first mayor.
+On February 13, 2025, Treviño assessed that the basic requirements of a Type C municipality were met, and ordered an election on the incorporation petition on May 3.
+The election was approved by voters; it has become the first new city in Cameron County since the incorporation of Los Indios in 1995.

+Bobby Peden, a SpaceX vice-president, was elected the first mayor of Starbase.
+Peden, along with two other residents with ties to SpaceX, ran unopposed; the two other residents will hold the respective commissioner seats.